instantOS/instantos.github.io/youtube/installguide.md

 ### 5. Installation

+After booting the iso, confirm the first option in the instantOS splash screen using the enter key to enter the live session.
 Inside the live session you should have a welcome app with an install entry.
 Click on that or the applet in the top right to start the installation.
 This requires a constant internet access, ethernet is recommended.
 The installer